Louis Borchardt: Life

 Borchardt was born in Landesberg an der Warthe, Brandenburg (then Prussia) and studied medicine at the University of Berlin, qualifying in 1838.
-He was lauded for his role in the medical relief effort during a typhus epidemic in 1845, but his 'ardent liberal proclivities in politics induced him to take a part with the insurrectionary party of 1848', for which he was imprisoned for two years.
-On release, he migrated to Britain.
+He was lauded for his role in the medical relief effort during a typhus epidemic in 1845, but his 'ardent liberal proclivities in politics induced him to take part in the insurrectionary party of 1848', for which he was imprisoned for two years.
+Upon release, he migrated to Britain.

-Borchardt settled in Manchester in 1852, and—according to his obituary in The BMJ—"soon made a mark on account of his knowledge, independence of character, high intelligence, and excellent professional information".
-The year after his arrival, Borchardt began to work with the Children's Dispensary, which became the Children's Hospital at Pendlebury, a much admired institution.
+Borchardt settled in Manchester in 1852, and—according to his obituary in The BMJ—"soon made a mark on account of his knowledge, independence of character, high intelligence, and excellent professional information."
+The year after his arrival, Borchardt began to work with the Children's Dispensary, which later became the Children's Hospital at Pendlebury, a much-admired institution.
 Borchardt was Honorary Physician of the hospital and dispensary for a quarter of a century.
-The 'Borchardt Ward' was named for him, and a marble bust of Borchardt was placed in the hospital.
+The 'Borchardt Ward' was named in his honour, and a marble bust of Borchardt was placed in the hospital.

-Borchardt was a member of the British Medical Association's Council, and became President of its Lancashire and Cheshire Branch.
-He was also President of the Manchester Medical Society, and on the Executive Committee of the Manchester Nurse-Training Institution from its foundation in 1866.
+Borchardt was a member of the British Medical Association's Council and became President of its Lancashire and Cheshire Branch.
+He was also President of the Manchester Medical Society and served on the Executive Committee of the Manchester Nurse-Training Institution from its founding in 1866.

 Political causes

-Borchardt was an active supporter of women's suffrage, and it was at his home on 11 January 1867 that the Manchester National Society for Women’s Suffrage (MNSWS) was formed.
+Borchardt was an active supporter of women's suffrage, and it was at his home on 11 January 1867 that the Manchester National Society for Women's Suffrage (MNSWS) was formed.
 This group included Jacob Bright and Elizabeth Wolstenholme.
-Borchardt was also Vice President of the Union and Emancipation Society, which called for restoration of the American Union and the end of slavery in the US.
+Borchardt was also Vice President of the Union and Emancipation Society, which called for the restoration of the American Union and the end of slavery in the US.
 His British Medical Journal obituary described Borchardt as identifying 'throughout his career, with the liberal side of every public question'.
-It went on:At the meeting of the Association at Bath in 1878, he was a convinced advocate of the claims of the admission of medical women to an equal footing with medical men in the profession and in the Association.
+It went on:At the Association meeting in Bath in 1878, he was a convinced advocate for the admission of medical women to an equal footing with medical men in the profession and the Association.
 He was an active and energetic friend of the organisation of provident medical dispensaries.
-He never feared to face unpopularity, and did not hesitate publicly to advocate opinions which he believed to be just and liberal, in the face of hostile majorities.Borchardt was active in Liberal politics: President of the Withington branch of the South East Lancashire Liberal Association, and chairman of the St Ann's branch of the Manchester Liberal Association.
+He never shied away from facing unpopularity and did not hesitate to publicly advocate opinions that he believed to be just and liberal, even in the face of hostile majorities.Borchardt was active in Liberal politics: President of the Withington branch of the South East Lancashire Liberal Association, and chairman of the St Ann's branch of the Manchester Liberal Association.
 He also became, in 1860, the first chairman of the Manchester Schiller Anstalt, an Anglo-German gentleman's club whose members included Friedrich Engels.
-Borchardt was acquainted with both Engels and Karl Marx, and is mentioned in their correspondence.
+Borchardt was acquainted with both Engels and Karl Marx and is mentioned in their correspondence.